-If the ākonga still believes that the mark or grade is incorrect, they should apply to the Programme Manager or delegated authority for a reconsideration within ten working days of the return of the assessment.
+If the ākonga still believes that the mark or grade is incorrect, they may apply for a reconsideration following the complaints process set out in Te Pūkenga Ākonga Concerns and Complaints Policy.

-Reconsideration requests are investigated, and appropriate action decided by the Programme Manager or delegated authority.
+Reconsideration requests are investigated, and appropriate action decided by the delegated authority.
 Actions may include a recount, re-mark, reconsideration or review of evidence, reassessment, or no action.
-Reconsideration may lead to no change or to a raising of a grade of mark.
+Reconsideration may lead to no change or to a raising of a grade or mark.